Real1tyy/Prisma-Calendar/docs-site/docs/features/batch-operations.md

 - Filter before selecting to narrow down to intended events
 - Batch selection not available in List view
 - Snap duration and slot duration affect drag/resize behavior after cloning
+- **Keyboard Access**: All batch operations can be performed using Obsidian commands, which can be assigned custom hotkeys for faster access.
+See the [Hotkeys documentation](/features/hotkeys) for a complete list of available commands and how to assign hotkeys.